kayhannay/efalive_cd/README.md

 ##Related projects
 * [Debian GNU/Linux project](http://www.debian.-org/)
+* [efaLive Docker](https://github.com/efalive/efalive_docker) - the Docker file to create an efaLive development environment
 * [efaLive CD](https://github.com/efalive/efalive_cd) - the live CD build configuration (this project)
 * [efaLive](https://github.com/efalive/efalive) - the glue code between Debian and the efa software
 * [efa 2](https://github.com/efalive/efa2) - the Debian package configuration of the efa software
 * [efa](http://efa.nmichael.de/) - the rowing and canoeing log book software

 ##Requirements
-You need a Debian stable (Jessie) system.
+You either need the efaLive Docker project and use Docker, or you need a Debian stable (Jessie) system.
 To cache the Debian packages that are downloaded during build, I have [apt-cacher-ng](http://packages.debian.org/jessie/apt-cacher-ng) installed.
 But it is not mandatory, see below.
 Packages that need to be installed to create the image:

 * [live-build](http://packages.debian.org/jessie/live-build)
 * [texlive-lang-germa](http://packages.debian.org/jessie/texlive-lang-germen)